 Did you know that about 60 percent of your energy bill comes from your HVAC system?
-Your conditioner alone eats up more than 10 percent of your power supply, and older and less efficient system can consume more electricity.
+Your conditioner alone eats up more than 10 percent of your power supply, and an older and less efficient system can consume more electricity.
 Since many homes on Maui have old units, you can surmise that many homeowners are spending more on their electric bills than necessary.
 Reducing air conditioning costs on Maui should be your goal if you want to lower your electric bills and save money.

 Here are 10 ways to reduce your cooling costs.